 Immediately mount the leaf sample in the frame, taking care not to damage the leaf.
 Do not allow the leaf to contact the ceramic attenuator.

-In the near-IR software, start a new 60-second measurement.
+In the near-IR software, start a new 60-second measurement by clicking on the green arrow.
 Record the baseline temperature profile for 10 seconds before activating a single 0.5-second laser pulse.
 Continue recording data for the remaining 49.5 seconds.

-When the measurement is complete, click on the green arrow above the thermal profile, and then save the temperature profile.
+When the measurement is complete, click on the stop button above the thermal profile, and then save the temperature profile.
 Export the raw time and temperature data as a .dat file for further analysis.

-Authors: Does clicking on the green arrow do anything other than show the save icon?

-Then, in the oscilloscope software, determine the flank heights in the voltage profile.
+Then, in the oscilloscope software, determine the flank heights in the voltage profile which were automatically collected during the laser pulse.

-Authors: Is this automatically collected during the measurement, or does the oscilloscope measurement need to be started separately?

-Remove the leaf sample and perform another temperature profile measurement with a single 0.5-second laser pulse.
+Repeat the temperature profile measurement with a single 0.5-second laser pulse for each sample.
 Determine the flank heights from the voltage profile and calculate the transmission value.

 Use spreadsheet software to calculate and graph the specific heat capacity and thermal conductivity of the sample.